Zotero Translators

 6. Don't leak user data.
 HTTP requests should in general not be directed to 3rd-party hosts.

 7. Document your code.
 If there are input data deficiencies and the translator is working around them, document the deficiencies.
-If there are specific types of pages that a web translator is for, provide example URLs and expected output.
+If there are specific types of pages that a web translator is for, add test cases that cover the different types.